Bake or Break

 What Kind of Lemons Make the Best Curd?

-Meyer lemons also make excellent curd, although they are not widely available year-round.
+• Meyer lemons – Meyer lemons make excellent curd, although they are not widely available year-round.
+But if you can find them, use them!
 Their sweet and floral flavor makes for a little different lemon curd experience.
 These lemons are less acidic than other lemon varieties, which results in a smoother and more balanced curd.

 For the best flavor, look for lemons that are fragrant and have thin skins.
 Another important tip is to look for unwaxed lemons as you’ll be using the zest.
 If you’re unable to find unwaxed varieties, you can try scrubbing the lemons well to try to remove as much of that wax as possible.